 - 19 The YPLA's functions are set out in the ASCL Act 2009.
 Under Section 61 of the ASCL Act 2009, the YPLA has a duty to secure the provision of financial resources to persons (including local authorities) providing, or proposing to provide, suitable education and training to young people who are over compulsory school age but under 19, or are aged 19 to 25 and subject to a learning difficulty assessment.
 In exercising these funding functions, the YPLA will support local authorities' key statutory duties, including where local authorities have chosen to work together. - 20 The YPLA will not plan, commission or determine the provision that should be made available.
-Through a nationally determined and consistent funding process, and within the budgets made available by government, the YPLA will allocate funds for young people's learning at maintained schools with sixth forms, Academies, general further education colleges, sixth form colleges, independent providers, and independent specialist providers for learners with learning difficulties and/or disabilities and for young people in youth custody.
-The YPLA will ensure that funds transfer to those providers, either directly, through local authorities or through the Skills Funding Agency, and will consider MLP and satisfactory Office for Standards in Education, Children's Services and Skills (Ofsted) inspection outcomes as a condition of funding. - 21 Subject to legislation, the Government will replace the existing Young People's Learning Agency and set up a new Education Funding Agency (EFA) as an executive agency of the Department for Education (DfE) with responsibility for the direct funding of the growing number of Academies and Free Schools and all 16-19 provision.
-This will include the funding of 16-19 provision in general further education colleges, sixth form colleges and independent provision.
-As Academy status increasingly becomes the norm, the EFA will distribute more funding directly to schools.
-The EFA will also distribute resources to local authorities for them to pass on, as now, to those schools which are not yet Academies.
-The EFA will therefore, in due course, take on the YPLA responsibilities set out in this guidance.
+Through a nationally determined and consistent funding process, and within the budgets made available by Government, the YPLA will allocate funds for young people's learning at maintained schools with sixth forms, Academies, general further education colleges, sixth form colleges, independent providers, and independent specialist providers for learners with learning difficulties and/or disabilities and for young people in youth custody. - 21 The YPLA will ensure that funds transfer to those providers either directly, through local authorities or through the Skills Funding Agency, and will consider performance against national minimum performance standards (or MLPs) and satisfactory Office for Standards in Education, Children's Services and Skills (Ofsted) (or other inspectorate) inspection outcomes as a condition of funding.